-Porcelain veneers are very thin, tooth-colored shells of ceramic that are custom-fit and bonded to the front of the teeth.
-They can create an attractively white and even smile.
-Veneers can address a variety of issues, including chipped, yellow, stained, misshapen or crooked teeth, or teeth with spaces between them.
-A veneer placed on top of a tooth can quickly and easily improve the look of a smile.
+Porcelain veneers are very thin, tooth-colored shells that are custom-fit and bonded to the front of the teeth.
+They are placed in order to create an attractively white and even smile.
+Placing a veneer can quickly and easily resolve color and shape related tooth problems.

 Porcelain veneers are custom-made in a dental laboratory to look exactly like the patient’s natural teeth.
 They are among the best of the restorative options when it comes to replicating the look of healthy tooth enamel.
-They are also resistant to staining from coffee or tea, or smoking cigarettes.
+They are also resistant to staining from coffee, tea, wine or other stain-causing substances.
 And, because veneers are so thin, light shines through them, helping them blend in naturally with the other teeth.

 Diagnosis And Treatment Planning

-This initial appointment provides the patient with the opportunity to take an active role in designing and discussing the restorative veneer process.
-The dentist will discuss the corrective abilities and limitations of this procedure with the patient.
+This initial appointment provides the patient the opportunity to ask questions and take an active role in designing and discussing the restorative veneer process.

-At the third appointment, the dentist will initially hold the veneers in place on the teeth with water or glycerin to determine whether they are perfect in fit and color.
-The color of the veneers can still be adjusted by altering the shade of the cement used to adhere them.
-Once the color is finalized, chemicals are applied to the teeth to optimize the bonding.
-Dental cement is then applied between the teeth and the veneers, and a special light is used to quickly harden the cement.
+At the third appointment, Dr. Smith will initially hold the veneers in place on the teeth with water or glycerin to determine whether they are perfect in fit and color.
+The color of the veneers can still be adjusted by altering the shade of the cement used to adhere to them.
+Once the color is finalized, dental cement is then applied between the teeth and the veneers, and a special light is used to quickly harden the cement.

-Porcelain veneers should be cared for in the same way that natural teeth are.
+Patients should care for their porcelain veneers in the same way that they care for their natural teeth.
 They will not be damaged by brushing and flossing, although using nonabrasive toothpaste is recommended.
 Veneers improve the appearance of teeth and, with proper home care and regular dental visits, will last for many years.